-Two years of samples from throughout Illinois show higher protein in the north and east, an unexpected result.
+- Three years of Illinois samples show patterns of higher protein in the north and east, an unexpected result.
 Protein and oil concentrations vary year to year, within regions and by regions.

-2013 yielded higher protein than 2012.
-The most significant change was the weather, which raises more questions about rainfall and quality.
+- 2014 and 2013 yielded higher protein than 2012.
+The most significant difference was the weather (the 2012 drought), which raises more questions about weather and composition.

 Building Long-Term Value

-The world needs more than protein.
+The world needs multiple soybean compositional quality traits.
 Amino acids, high-oleic oil, higher-energy, low-carb, or other traits have tremendous value, too.
 So HY+Q opportunities reach beyond protein.
 The same industry relationships built by HY+Q also make it easier to bring other traits to market.
 The United Soybean Board has identified traits that can increase soybean value and expand markets.
 HY+Q success today ensures industry success tomorrow.

 The soybean industry wants U.S. soy to be recognized as the best: incredible yields, excellent quality and, of course, highly profitable.